 - Convertible-2, Living Rooms, Kitchen, Dining Alcove, No Wall: 3.5 Rooms.

-Building standards of use that are binding on the tenants and are usually established in a part of the lease.
+Building standards of use binding on the tenants and are usually established in a part of the lease.
 Consequences for violating rules and regulations are usually stipulated in a lease agreement.

 Money deposited by a tenant to a landlord or a rental agency as security against damages and terms of the lease.

 This is something unique to a co-op building in the real estate world.
 Each apartment owner in a co-op owns a share in the building, like a publicly traded company.
-The share represents the amount of the building that is owned by a shareholder, and the amount is determined by the size of the apartment, which floor it’s on and if there are any special features associated with the apartment.
+The share represents the amount of the building that a shareholder owns, and the amount is determined by the size of the apartment, which floor it’s on, and any special features associated with the co-op.

 An agreement a new tenant would make with the current tenant of a property who is moving out.
 The new tenant would assume responsibility for all rental costs from the person who is moving out.

-An apartment owned by the original owner (sponsor) who converted the building to a co-op or condo.
+The original owner (sponsor) owned an apartment who converted the building to a co-op or condo.